Scarabian/UniJammers-GDTVJam2023/Assets/Dialogue System/readme.txt

 1. Create actors
 	Go to actors folder --> Right Click --> Create --> Dialogue --> Actor

-2. Choose a Name and Color for the Actor
+2. Choose a Name and Color for the Actor, audio settings are optional and will default if empty

 3. Create Dialogue
 	Go to Conversatiosn folder --> Right Click --> Create --> Dialogue --> Conversation